JessRascal/rts-helpdesk-client-quickstart/client/ticket/lifecycle.md

   - **Major**: This is something that will need to be carried out outside of the support contract due to the required development workload and associated costs (e.g. developing a new spreadsheet import process).
 - **More Info.
 Required**: RTS have not been supplied with enough information to recreate/understand the issue so the person who created the ticket needs to [edit](edit) it to expand on the provided details.

-> **Note**: If the investigation results in RTS determining that the issue is a user issue, the diagnosis status will be skipped and it will be set straight to **Closed: User Issue**.
+> **Note**: If the investigation results in RTS determining that the issue is a user issue, the diagnosis result status will be skipped and it will be set straight to **Closed: User Issue**.

 ## Release Pending